Air Conditioner Repair Checklist

 Greenery, grass and bushes can get in the way of your condensing system.
 This can restrict its airflow, lower its energy efficiency and impact your comfort.
 Here’s a way you can get your equipment operating smoothly again.

 - Switch off electricity totally at the breaker or external lever.

 - Remove vegetation waste around the AC.
 Once you’ve cleared all the refuse within a two-foot space, you can use a soft brush or vacuum to gingerly clean the unit’s fins.
-Bent fins can also affect capability, so you can attempt to correct them with a small knife.
+Bent fins can also affect capability.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the unit.
 Be careful to avoid getting liquid on the fan motor.